-“Brett, you look like you’re a million miles away,” Randy (not his real name) said to me.
+“Brett, you look like you’re a million miles away,” my co-founder, "Randy", said to me.

 Randy was right.
 I wasn’t focused at all on him.
-I was waiting for Tina to come into my office.
+I was waiting for Tina, our Controller and HR Manager, to come into my office.

 “Where’s Tina?”
 I asked.